25 Best Indoor Plants for Your Indian Home

 A compact plant (12–18 inches tall) with oval, deep green leaves featuring bright red or pink veins in a marbled pattern.
 This plant is known for its unique habit of folding its leaves upward at night, resembling praying hands.
 Occasionally produces small white or purple flowers.

-Place in a southeast-facing area with bright, indirect light.
+Place in an area with bright, indirect light.
 Avoid direct sunlight to prevent leaf burn.
 Keep the soil consistently moist but not soggy, allowing the top inch to dry out slightly between waterings.
-High humidity is essential mist regularly or placed on a humidity tray (a tray filled with water and pebbles).
-Thrives in temperatures away from cold drafts.

 Bird’s Nest Fern